AnoojKrish91/EmailAutomation/README.md

 Steps for you:

-  1. Change credentials in application.properties file and try the application.
+  1. Change credentials in src/main/application.properties file and try the application.